NRWLDev/auth-aws4/README.md

 # Usecase agnostic implementation of AWS4 Sig v4

-This implemenation aims to be usecase agnostic.
+This implementation aims to be usecase agnostic.
 As such it accepts the component pieces of a request rather than a full opinionated request object like `httpx.Request`.